 The adrenal glands are two small glands about the size of a walnut sitting on top of your kidneys that play a very large role in your level of emotional and physical health.
-They are responsible for the production of a variety of hormones that are critical to many body functions and systems like maintaining blood sugar; managing stress and fatigue; converting carbs into energy, gluconeogenesis (turning protein and fat into glucose); regulating the immune system and inflammatory response; normalizing blood pressure; electrolyte balance; the distribution of stored fat; cardiovascular function; and regulating our fight or flight response system.
-Malfunctioning or depleted adrenal glands lead to excessive fatigue, exhaustion, cravings for sweets and caffeine, inability to handle stress, unstable blood sugar and a variety of other debilitating symptoms.
+They are responsible for the production of a variety of hormones that are critical to many body functions and systems like maintaining blood sugar; managing stress and fatigue; converting carbs into energy; gluconeogenesis (turning protein and fat into glucose); regulating the immune system and inflammatory response; normalizing blood pressure; electrolyte balance; the distribution of stored fat; cardiovascular function; and regulating our fight or flight response system.
+Malfunctioning adrenal glands lead to excessive fatigue, exhaustion, cravings for sweets and caffeine, inability to handle stress, unstable blood sugar and a variety of other debilitating symptoms.

-The outer portion of the gland is called the adrenal cortex and this is where cortisol, aldosterone, DHEA and a small amount of sex hormones are produced.
+The outer portion of the gland is called the adrenal cortex and this is where cortisol, aldosterone, DHEA and a small number of sex hormones are produced.
 The inner portion of the gland is called the medulla and it produces norepinephrine and epinephrine, also known as adrenaline and noradrenaline.

 DHEA is important because it defends the body against breakdown from chronic stress and is the precursor to estrogen and testosterone.
-It works in conjunction with cortisol to support stress; one assists by providing energy and generating some break down, while the other opposes.
+It works in conjunction with cortisol to support stress; one assists by providing energy and generating some breakdown, while the other opposes.

 However, another important adrenal hormone that you don't hear too much about is aldosterone.
 It regulates the balance of sodium and potassium in the body, which in turn helps in controlling blood pressure, electrolytes and the distribution of fluids.
 It too can become depleted and contribute to adrenal fatigue.
 Low levels of aldosterone often accompany low levels of cortisol, but not always.